 Cultural, educational, musical, traditional, there is no shortage to the different kinds of festivals that the lakes and mountains throughout the Alpine region have to offer.
-Whether you’re planning a local cuisine adventure, or you’re searching for a local slice of history, we have pulled together this short summary of some of the funniest, most interesting and exciting festivals there are on offer during the summer months.
+Whether you’re planning a local cuisine adventure, or you’re searching for a local slice of history, we have pulled together this short summary of some of the funniest, most interesting and exciting summer holiday festivals there are on offer.

 1. The Bardolino Wine and Grape Festival